 Big thanks to AGM-114 and Ancient on Discord that spent so much time helping me implement my first ship.
 This guide would not exist without their prior work figuring out all that stuff!

-And obviously thanks to Mazer for helping too and making many a*sets available.
+And obviously thanks to Mazer for helping too and making many assets available.

 MODELLING